- Our Courses

 - dispatch examination schedules 14 days in advance of the examination

-- dispatch reports, medals and certificates within six weeks of the last examination date for each session
+- dispatch reports, medals and certificates within thirty working days of the last examination date for each event

 - in April of every year, make available to all centres an annual fee list and public centre date list in an easy-to-read format